 But McCarthy said new home-buyers have a vision.

 Many new buyers are paying a premium just for Kingscross lots.
 McCarthy pointed out that repurposing the properties is inevitable.
 Many of the homes were built with electric heat and are on well and septic systems.
 Some have no basements and others are at the mercy of the high water table in some areas.
 They are tearing down the outdated homes and creating truly unique dwellings.
+Possibly using fantastic materials similar to what you'd find at Cabinet Timbers in Melbourne to ensure the materials match the unique quality of the build.
 No two are alike, making Kingscross a really interesting tapestry.

 Yes, the buildings are grandiose and opulent.
 Clients, according to McCarthy, are asking for double-stacked garages for their car collections; two-island kitchens; underground parking; indoor pools and "closets the size of bedrooms."